 Plan for extra rest time.
 Heat can often make children feel tired and contribute to irritability.
 Come inside regularly to cool off, rest and drink water.

 Keep your cool.
 A good way to help a child cool down is with a cool bath or water mist.
 Swimming is another great way to cool off while staying active.

 Never leave your child in a car.
 The National Highway Traffic Safety Administration warns that in just 10 minutes the temperature inside a car can rise by 20 degrees.
 The inside of a car can become dangerously hot even with the windows open.
 A child’s body heats up three to five times faster than an adult’s body does.
 When left in a hot car, a child’s major organs begin to shut down when their temperature reaches 104 degrees Fahrenheit (F).
 A child can die when his temperature reaches 107 degrees F.

 Kids won’t tell you if there’s a problem and are less likely to be aware of the early signs of getting overheated.
 Children’s’ bodies produce heat faster than adults do, but they can’t get rid of it as quickly because they don’t sweat as much as adults.
 When it’s very humid, sweat doesn’t evaporate off the skin quickly, making it harder for the body to cool down.

 When it is humid and at least 90 degrees, children should not play outside for more than 30 minutes at a time and babies under 12 months should be kept out of the sun as much as possible.
 Don’t let kids participate in heavy outdoor activities during the hottest hours of the day.
 Enjoy outdoor activities during the cooler times of the day, such as in the early morning or the evening.
 Teach kids to come indoors immediately whenever they feel overheated.

-If you suspect your child may have heat-related issues, West Tennessee Healthcare can help.
+If you suspect your child may have heat-related issues, West Tennessee Medical Group Pediatrics can help.
 Find a pediatrician near you.